OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 The secure zone may even be completely disconnected (aka air-gap).

 These organizations still want all of the Octopus-goodness, like promoting the same release through the environments, and seeing the progression on the dashboard.
-But they don't want the development Octopus server to be able to connect to the production environment.
-They also likely want a different set of users (possibly from a distinct Active Directory domain) to be have permissions to the production Octopus instance.
+But they don't want the development Octopus Server to be connected to the production environment.
+It's also likely likely want a different set of users (possibly from a distinct Active Directory domain) to be have permissions to the production Octopus Server.

 *TODO: INSERT PRETTY PICTURE*